jonschull/grantseeker-visualization/current_milestone.md

 ## 7. Next Steps
 - Review and iterate on this document.
 - Once approved, proceed with Step 1 and validate before implementing further steps.
+- **NEW:** Implement automated browser-based monitoring of JavaScript console errors during regression and pipeline runs.

+### How to Bootstrap and Use Automated Console Error Checking
+1. **Serve the visualization via a local HTTP server.**
+    - Use `python3 -m http.server 8000 --directory System/visualization/outputs` or similar.
+2. **Launch the pipeline without the `--no-browser` option.**
+    - Example: `python System/visualization/FreshVisualization.py`
+    - This will open the output HTML in your default browser automatically.
+3. **Ensure the Windsurf MCP browser extension is installed and active in your default browser.**
+    - If not installed, request the extension from Windsurf/Cascade support and follow installation instructions.
+    - After installation, pin it to your browser toolbar and connect the tab when prompted.
+4. **Automated monitoring will check for:**
+    - JavaScript errors, warnings (including library/CDN deprecations), and 404/network errors (e.g., missing favicon).
+    - Any detected issues will be surfaced and reported during validation.
+5. **If the extension is not available:**
+    - Manually open the browser console (F12 or right-click > Inspect > Console) and review for errors/warnings after each run.
+    - Report any issues to Cascade for further automation or troubleshooting.

+    This process ensures robust, browser-based validation and regression safety for all HTML outputs.

+---

+## [JULY 2025] Technical Plan: Stable Checkbox IDs and Mapping Embedding (Recovery Anchor)

+### Rationale
+- Ensure all checkboxes in the visualization have stable, unique IDs based on Airtable record IDs, not just names or order.
+- Embed the `{Record Name: Record ID}` mapping in the HTML for diagnostics and future recovery.
+- Support robust, shareable, and evolvable UI state encoding (e.g., in URLs).

+### Steps
+1. Update the pipeline (`generate_visualization.py`) to load the Airtable mapping (`airtable_mapping.json`) and make `{name: id}` mappings available to the template.
+2. Update the HTML template (`visualization_template.html`) to assign each checkbox a stable `id` (and/or `name`/`data-id`) attribute based on the record ID, while still displaying the human-readable name.
+3. Embed the `{Record Name: Record ID}` mapping in the HTML (e.g., as a JSON block or HTML comment) for diagnostics.
+4. Run the regression test after each change to ensure no unintended differences, and only update the Golden Master after explicit review.
+5. Document each incremental achievement in `System/milestone_changelog.md` with date, commit hash, and description.

+### Process Discipline
+- All changes must be incremental, regression-tested, and explicitly documented.
+- No server restarts should be required; all updates must be hot-reloadable.
+- Manual review and approval are required before updating the Golden Master or merging changes.
+- Update onboarding and bootstrap documentation as needed to reflect new process discipline.

+---